Ladette to Lady: Final challenge

-The ladettes' final challenge in the 2006 series was to pass themselves off as real ladies at a debutante ball.
+The ladettes' final challenge was to pass themselves off as real ladies at a debutante ball.
 The Debutantes' Ball was attended by a number of eligible bachelors, Lords, Ladies, select aristocrats and all of the teachers from Eggleston Hall.
 They were marked on their posture, grooming, elocution, confidence and their capability to hold a conversation.
 The overall winner of Ladette to Lady 2006 was Victoria Jenkins, who impressed the teachers with her charm and final transformation.
-A close runner-up was Clara Mayer who has since decided to become a chalet girl.
+A close runner-up was Clara Mayer who later became a chalet girl.